We're on an extraordinary mission to change lives through research, education, and outreach.

 - Encouraging a culture of learning, curiosity, and experimentation, to ensure the organization is prepared to support future technology needs.

-IT services are delivered through a well-coordinated, collaborative, and distributed IT service organization of more than 1,300 information technology professionals known as IT@UMN.
+IT services are delivered through a well-coordinated, collaborative, and distributed IT service organization of more than 1,300 information technology professionals.

 The Vice President for Information Technology serves as the Chief Information Officer (CIO) and reports directly to the Senior Vice President for Finance and Operations.
 The CIO provides leadership, planning, and management for information technology at the University of Minnesota, and is responsible both for staff and unit operations in the Office of Information Technology (OIT), the University's central IT unit, and for managing consensus with key stakeholders throughout the University through a "dotted line" reporting relationship with unit IT leads.